COVID-19: Information and support for the arts sector

 Canadian Heritage and its portfolio organizations are responsible for the distribution of these funds.

-A measure for Canadian arts organizations
+Phase 1: support for arts organizations

 Digital Originals was a one-time initiative which is now closed.
 The deadline was June 15, 2020.
 Results will be communicated to applicants within six weeks of the deadline.